yo-soy-dev/Content-Broadcasting/README.md

-# EduBroadcast — Content Broadcasting System
+# PulseBoard — Content Broadcasting System

 A role-based content broadcasting platform for educational institutions.
 Teachers upload content → Principals approve it → Students view it live on public screens.